 Mediation

-Mediation involves an impartial third party, the mediator, who helps the disputing parties try to negotiate a settlement.
-The mediator does not determine the matter, but takes a facilitative approach, encouraging parties to reach an amicable resolution.
-Any agreement reached through mediation can be formally documented and made legally binding.
+Mediation involves an impartial mediator who helps the disputing parties negotiate a settlement.
+The mediator does not decide the outcome but encourages an amicable resolution.
+Parties can formally document and legally bind any agreement reached during mediation.

 Facilitation

-Facilitation is like mediation but more commonly used for groups that are in conflict, for example local planning matters or body corporate disputes.
-Facilitation can also be used as a forum for differing points of view to be discussed and considered in reaching an agreement.
-Facilitation is led by an impartial person called a facilitator.
+Facilitation resembles mediation but usually involves groups in conflict, such as local planning matters or body corporate disputes.
+The facilitator allows different points of view to be discussed and considered while guiding the group toward an agreement.

 Conciliation

-Conciliation is a process where an impartial third party, the conciliator, assists the parties in a dispute to reach an agreement by offering advice and guidance.
-The conciliator often possesses expertise in the subject matter of the dispute and can inform the parties of their respective rights and obligations.
+Conciliation involves an impartial third party, the conciliator, who assists the parties in reaching an agreement by offering advice and guidance.
+The conciliator often has expertise in the dispute’s subject matter and informs the parties about their rights and obligations.

 Arbitration